Chandan Mitra: Career

 Mitra started his career in journalism as an Assistant Editor with The Statesman in Kolkata before moving on to The Times of India in Delhi and later to The Sunday Observer where he went on to become the Editor of the newspaper.
 He later moved to the Hindustan Times as an Executive Editor.
 Mitra left to join The Pioneer as Editor, and eventually bought control of the newspaper from the Thapar family in 1998 when industrialist L. M. Thapar decided to exit the business.

 He headed the newspaper for 24 years before stepping down in June 2021.
 During his time as an editor he focused his attention on topics including climate change, education, cultural heritage, as well as rural and urban development.
 He was also an advocate for the soft power of Bollywood, the Indian film industry, and was amongst the first to dedicate space to discussions linked to the industry in a mainstream newspaper.

 Mitra was a supporter of left-wing politics in his student years.
 However, he shifted his interests to right-leaning ideologies later in his life.
 He was considered close to L. K. Advani, former Indian Deputy Prime Minister, from the Bharatiya Janata Party (BJP).
 He was nominated to Rajya Sabha, the upper house of the Indian parliament, from the BJP in 2003 and served his first term through 2009.
 He was elected for his second term to the Rajya Sabha as a member from the Indian state of Madhya Pradesh in 2010 and served the term through 2016.
 During his stint as a member of the parliament, some of the topics raised by Mitra included the creation of wildlife corridors while consideration of highway construction projects through national parks, specifically tiger and elephant reserves.
 He quit the Bharatiya Janata Party in 2018 and joined the All India Trinamool Congress, the ruling party of the Indian state of West Bengal.

 Personal life

 Mitra was married to Shobori Ganguly.
-He had two sons Kushan and Shakya from an earlier marriage.
+He had two sons Kushan and Shakya from an earlier marriage to Swati Mitra.
 He was an avid food-lover and was considered an authority on Indian film music and on Rabindra Sangeet.
-Mitra died on 1 September 2021 at the age of 66 at his home in Sainik Farm, in Delhi.
+Mitra died on 1 September 2021 at the age of 65 at his home in Sainik Farm, in Delhi.
 Multiple journalists praised his work shaping the careers of young colleagues.